automl/learning_environments/README.md

 ## Training Synthetic Environments after HPO

-To train synthetic environments, run the corresponding "GTNC_evaluate_XXX.py" script, e.g.
+To train synthetic environments, run the corresponding "GTNC_evaluate_<XXX>.py" script, e.g.
 ```
 GTNC_evaluate_gridworld.py
 GTNC_evaluate_acrobot.py
 GTNC_evaluate_cartpole.py
 ```
 as described in the "Example" section before.
 It might be necessary to modify some parameters in the corresponding .yaml file.
-The trained synthetic environments are then called within other functions to generate the plots as described in the "Visualizations scripts" section
+The trained synthetic environments are then called within other functions to generate the plots as described in the "Visualizations scripts" section.
+Note that aforementioned scripts only use BOHB to parallelize the calculations but not to optimize any hyperparameters.
+The "run_id" parameter in the *.py files determines the output path where all synthetic environments are saved

 ## Training Reward Environments after HPO